flclain/AutoDrive-GTA5/README.md

 - Go to `Vehicle spawne`r in `Vehicles` option.
 Go to list 4/6 and spawn "Pegassi" bike.
 - You can use `teleport to marker` option in `Locations` tab to spawn to different routes quickly
 - No traffic scenario was simulated for data collection.
 Traffic lights were considered during data collection.

+### Files

+Briefly explains all the files that are being used in the project below.

+- **collect_data.py**: This file helps collect data from the game.
+The file takes one input argument from choices in {0,1}.
+If 1 option is selected then noise is introduced into the labels insteadd of `no input` label option.
+Data is saved in disk after every 500 captures.
+Data collection can be paused by toggling `T` key.

+- **visualise_training_data.py**: This file is used to run a sequence of training data captured so far.

+- **balance_data.py**: Mainly a redundant file as of now.
+Can be used to check the class label distribution statistics.

+- **inception_v3.py**: Contains the Inception v3 model definition in pytorch

+- **train_data.py**: trains our inception 3 model ising minibatch optimization and evaluates it on validation data.
+Saves the model weights at the end of training.

+- **directkeys.py**: Makes use of ctypes library to account for keyboard events such as KeyPress or KeyRelease

+- **getkeys.py**: Captures the key that was pressed and returns a list of those values

+- **grabscreen.py**: An API built over win32gui and win32api to capture the game screen

+- **model_test.py**: Deploy our trained model in the game and simulate the AI.